13 Gong Styles

 The nipple gong has two tones, one deeper pitched tone when you hit the nipple (also called the boss) and another higher pitched tone when you hit the area around the nipple.

 The nipple gong is used by Buddhists in southeast Asia, China, Indonesia, Mynamar, Burma and Philippines.
-In fact, I have a friend who has recently acquired one of these Burmese nipple gongs and I intend to ask him where he got it.

-I like this gong for sound bath because of the variable tone and deeper pitch when the nipple is struck, but just be aware that it will need to be struck more often than chau or wind gong because of its short reverberation time, for instance.
-Despite its short reverberation is is a popular choice for baths and this style gong is among the best type of gong for sound healing.
+I like this gong for sound bath because of the variable tones and deeper pitch when the nipple is struck, but just be aware that it will need to be struck more often than chau or wind gong because of its short reverberation time.

 bali-yoga-retreat-1